We're

 passage home.

-*"Papillon" was the nickname of Henri Charriere, whose story was
+*"Papillon" was the nickname of Henri Charriere,

 The 1989 movie "We're No Angels" starring Robert